quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 3. Click the `Preview code` button, and on the page that appears, click the `Edit code` button.

-4. In the `Setup project` form, set the following project variables:
+4. In the `Setup project` form, set the following environment variables:

     | Field | Value |
     | --- | --- |